smsdigital/styleguide-tokens/README.md

 In case you want/need to work with the vaules directly in your code, you can import/read the `data/styles.json`.

 ----
-## If you have questions about this repository or you want to contribute, please feel free to contact the CoE-WebDev.
+## If you have questions about this repository or want to contribute, please feel free to contact the CoE-WebDev.